Build Muscle Using An Olympic Lifting Program

 Reasons Why You Should Include Olympic Lifts Into Your TrainingThe sports performance and functional training worlds have no shame in trumpeting the message: Olympic lifts are effective movements for increasing power and explosiveness.

 But, there isn't much hype around the Olympic lifts when it comes to building mountains of muscle.
-It's time to think twice about turning the cheek to the Olympic lifts if your primary concern is building muscle and looking like Greek god.
+It's time to think twice about turning the cheek to the Olympic lifts if your primary concern is building muscle and looking like a Greek god.

 After all, it's not like this angle hasn't been leveraged before - numerous examples of old school lifters built some of the best physiques of all time and they all did the Olympic lifts.